Bluehost vs. Weebly

 Bluehost Plus vs. Weebly Pro

 For a few extra dollars, Bluehost Plus comes with unlimited websites, storage space, bandwidth, and email.
 You also get $200 worth of marketing credits for Microsoft Advertising and Google Ads, which can help you spread the word about your new blog, business, or online store.
+Check out this article for a more in-depth breakdown between Bluehost Basic and Bluehost Plus.

 On the other hand, Weebly’s Pro plan comes with 10 websites, unlimited storage and bandwidth, but no email.
 A free domain is included for your first year in addition to $100 of advertising credits, but you have the same limitations when it comes to customizing your website.
 The only significant advantage in terms of design is that Weebly ads are no longer posted on your site.